AllenAx91/MechaCar_Statistical_Analysis/README.md

 ## 4. Study Design: MechaCar vs Competition

+### 4.1 Metric

-### 4.1 Highway fuel efficiency is a metric looked at when purchasing a car.
+Highway fuel efficiency is a metric looked at when purchasing a car.
 Therefore, a statistical design using highway fuel efficiency as the dependent variable recorded from multiple car brands of the same vehicle class would be an apt study.

-### 4.2 Null Hypothesis (H0): The mean highway fuel efficiency of all cars from the same category is equal
+### 4.2 Null Hypothesis (H0):

+The mean highway fuel efficiency of all cars from the same category is equal

 ### 4.3 Test selection and Data required :